 Salmonid species were introduced in the Himalayas between 1905 and 1969 from Europe, North America and Canada were: brown trout, rainbow trout, eastern brook trout (Salvelinus fontinalis), splake (hybrid between lake and brook trouts), and the land-locked variety of Atlantic salmon (Salmo salar).
 Among these, brown trout is now well established, with a number of self-sustaining populations in the streams of the Himalayas.
-Rainbow trout has failed to establish itself in the stream ecosystem but it is cultured in fish farms reported a sharp increase in common carp catches in Lake Dal, with the once abundant schizothoracine species having been virtually ousted (Das and Subla 1970) It is believed that the endemic schizothoracines are fast losing their ground in Kashmir lakes due to the higher fecundity of common carp and its habit of spawning in confined waters.
+Rainbow trout has failed to establish itself in the stream ecosystem but it is cultured in fish farms reported a sharp increase in common carp catches in Lake Dal, with the once abundant schizothoracine species having been virtually ousted (Das and Subla 1970).
+It is believed that the endemic schizothoracines are fast losing their ground in Kashmir lakes due to the higher fecundity of common carp and its habit of spawning in confined waters.
 By contrast, schizothoracines undergo breeding migration for spawning in turbulent streams, and they also have a lower fecundity than carp.
 In the Jhelum River in Kashmir schizothoracines represented 78% of the total catch during 1980-82 (Sunder and Subha, 1984a).
 In Gobindsagar Reservoir common carp contributed 22- 35% to the total catch between 1975 and 1984, but with the increase in silver carp there was a decline in common carp (Kumar, 1988).
-Due to their high fecundity, silver and common carps have monopolized the whole water body undertake detailed investigations on the biology of the two species in selected waters to further clarify the silver carp-common carp-mahseer-schizothoracines inter-relationships.
+Due to their high fecundity, silver and common carps have monopolized the whole water body and undertake detailed investigations on the biology of the two species in selected waters to further clarify the silver carp-common carp-mahseer-schizothoracines inter-relationships.

 Loss of breeding grounds:

 Deforestation over the last few decades and significant quantities of eroded soil entering the upper reaches of the streams caused loss of native species’ breeding grounds.
 The exotic species did not suffer much on this account as their population in the streams was regularly reinforced by the government agencies by releasing fry and fingerlings raised in the farms.
 Extraction of sand and gravel, where the native fish feed and breed, has also been cited as a reason for the dwindling fish population.
 The use of herbicides, pesticides and fertilizers for agriculture and horticulture has picked up enormously in recent years the local fish species are most sensitive to the pollutants and affecting the larvae and juveniles.
 The rapid melting of glaciers in spring due to the impact of climate change is also a factor in the decline of native fishes.
-It is seriously noted the fishery of Himalaya is suffering from anthropogenic stress(Singh and Akthar 2015) The spawning affected during spring season, the streams are generally full of water because of melting of snow and the broods of migrating fish try to go as upstream as possible and lay eggs in shallow areas having sandy or gravelly bottom.
+It is seriously noted the fishery of Himalaya is suffering from anthropogenic stress(Singh and Akthar 2015).
+The spawning affected during spring season, the streams are generally full of water because of melting of snow and the broods of migrating fish try to go as upstream as possible and lay eggs in shallow areas having sandy or gravelly bottoms.
 But the water recedes once the melting stops, causing shallow areas to dry up.
 The fingerlings of the fishes get trapped in pools of leftover water and ultimately get perished after finding no access to the main stream

 Conservation Measures: